UBC-NLP/python2020/README.md

 * Applications: Simple text processing

 ## 4. Prerequisites:
-* MLIS and Dual MAS/MLIS: Completion of MLIS Core or permission of SLAIS Graduate Advisor
+* MLIS and Dual MAS/MLIS: Completion of MLIS Core or permission of iSchool Graduate Advisor *(prerequisite for iSchool students only)*
-* Access to a computer: There will be machines in the lab where class is held, but you will need to use your own machine or have access to a machine on a regular basis.
+* Access to a computer on a regular basis.
 You should make your own arrangements for this.

 ## 5. Format of the course:
 •	This course will involve lectures, class hands-on activities, individual and group work, and instructor-, peer-, and self-assessment.

 ## 6. Course syllabus:
-**Required book:**
+**Recommended book:**

-* [Hetland](https://www.amazon.ca/Beginning-Python-Professional-Magnus-Hetland/dp/1484200292/ref=sr_1_1?ie=UTF8&qid=1502643391&sr=8-1&keywords=Beginning+Python%3A+from+novice+to+professional), M. L. (2006).
+* [Hetland](https://www.amazon.ca/Beginning-Python-Professional-Magnus-Hetland/dp/1484200292/ref=sr_1_1?ie=UTF8&qid=1502643391&sr=8-1&keywords=Beginning+Python%3A+from+novice+to+professional), M. L. (2017).
 Beginning Python: from novice to professional (3rd ed.).
-Apress.).
+Apress.
 ISBN-10: 1484200292.
-ISBN-13: 978-1484200292. *(Note we will use the *third edition (March 10 2017)* of the following book)*
+ISBN-13: 978-1484200292.

-**Suggested supplemental books:**
+**Suggested supplemental book:**

 * Bird, S., Klein, E., & Loper, E. (2009).
 Natural language processing with Python. " O'Reilly Media, Inc.".
 (ISBN-13: 063-6920516491; ISBN-10: 0596516495) [nltk-book](http://www.nltk.org/book)

 **Online Tutorials:**

 - [Pandas](http://www.scipy-lectures.org/packages/statistics/index.html)
+- Tutorials linked in this syllabus.

 ## 7. Calendar / Weekly schedule and readings (tentative)